THE

 parties:

-defendant does not deny or dispute the allegations made in the complaint or
+that if the defendant does not deny or dispute the allegations made in the

-fails to present his case within the specified period, the dispute shall be
+complaint or fails to present his case within the specified period, the dispute

 (a) the